saulfm08/nextjs/README.md

 ```
 npm run dev
 ```
+Type `CTRL+C` to exit

 This starts the development server on http://localhost:3000.

+Go to your preferred browser (Google Chrome, Firefox etc) and:

 - Visit http://localhost:3000 to view your application (for local environments) or
 - Visit http://<dns or url or public ip>:3000 to view your application (for server environments).